-Raj Girn: We continue this week with media and communications as the theme and our part two of a two-part series called ‘Today’s Most Effective Social Media Strategies that Work for Businesses.’
-My guest is corporate social media trainer and online personal brand strategist Cher Jones, who is the founder of Socially Active Training, where she leverages over 20 years of PR marketing and broadcasting experience to help professionals, leaders and consultants develop a credible and strategic online presence while teaching them how to use social media at work for work.
+Raj Girn: We continue this week with Media and Communications as the theme and our Part 2 of a 2-part series called “Today’s Most Effective Social Media Strategies that Work for Businesses”.
+My guess is Corporate Social Media Trainer and Online Personal Brand Strategist Cher Jones, who is the founder of Socially Active Training, where she leverages over 20 years of PR marketing and broadcasting experience to help professionals, leaders, and consultants develop a credible and strategic online presence while teaching them how to use social media at work for work.

 Cher is also the host of a weekly LinkedIn live stream show called #JustAskCher LIVE, where she offers tips and advice to help you develop a powerful and professional brand online.
-Here’s what to expect in part two of our conversation.
+Here’s what to expect in Part 2 of our conversation.

 Please welcome Cher Jones.
 For those people that haven’t really looked at social media from a business perspective, let’s break down a few of the things for them to think about and maybe sit with.
 What are some of the ways that business enterprises incorporate social media for some of the following things?
 Let me list a few of those for you Cher.